kuzmykvadim/42/fractal/README.md

 # Fractal @ UNIT Factory

 <img align="right"  src="https://github.com/kuzmykvadim/42/blob/master/fractal/Screens/Mandelbrot.png" width="35%" />
 This is a project of <a href="http://www.unit.ua" target="_blank" >UNIT Factory</a>

+A fractal is a mathematical set that exhibits a repeating pattern displayed at every scale.
+It is also known as expanding symmetry or evolving symmetry.
+If the replication is exactly the same at every scale, it is called a self-similar pattern.
+This is illustrated in small magnifications of the Mandelbrot set and others sets.
+Fractals also include the idea of a detailed pattern that repeats itself

-Available fractal : Julia, Mandelbrot, Newton, Tricorn, Burning_Ship
+Available fractals : Julia, Mandelbrot, Newton, Tricorn, Burning_Ship

 <br /><br /><br /><br /><br /><br /><br /><br />